alinabeglarian/incentronauten-formulier/README.md

 ## Technologies used
 * React (Hooks)

-* The [PDOK Locatieserver API](https://github.com/PDOK/locatieserver/wiki/API-Locatieserver) API was used to to find the city and streetname matching the postal code and housenumber:
+* The [PDOK Locatieserver API](https://github.com/PDOK/locatieserver/wiki/API-Locatieserver) API was used to find the city and streetname matching the postal code and housenumber

 * [RequestBin](https://requestbin.com/) was used for testing the form by making a dummy URL.
 * The following URL was used to send the data to: https://enpi5jvod6cob.x.pipedream.net